Prepress Resources

 • Acceptable.

-• Files are forced to CMYK, which may reduce color gamut for some digital printing devices.
+• Files are forced to CMYK, which may reduce the color gamut for some digital printing devices.

 • Distilled postscript to PDF